 Girard Man Sentenced to 180 Months in Prison for Distributing Methamphetamine and Possessing A Firearm in Furtherance of Drug Trafficking

-The statutory penalties for armed bank robbery are up to 25 years imprisonment, followed by up to 5 years of supervised release.
+The statutory penalties for bank robbery are up to twenty years imprisonment, not more than $250,000 fine, and not more than three years of supervised release.

-The Federal Bureau of Investigation, Springfield Field Office, The Knox County Sheriff’s Department, and the Galesburg Police investigated the case.
-Assistant U.S. Attorney Douglas F. McMeyer represented the government in the prosecution.
+The Federal Bureau of Investigation, Springfield Field Office, Illinois State Police, Hancock County Illinois Sheriff’s Office, Macomb Police Department, Missouri Department of Conservation, Montgomery County Missouri State’s Attorney, Montgomery County Missouri Sheriff’s Office, Warren County Illinois Sheriff’s Office, and the Warren County Illinois State’s Attorney investigated the case.
+Assistant United States Attorney Joel C. Brakken represented the government in the prosecution.